 You must provide access to clean water.
 You must position feed and drinking containers so that:

 Where practical, you must fix containers in position.

-You must provide enough drinking containers for the number of animals.
+You must provide enough feed and drinking containers for the number of animals.

 Your lairage must have natural or mechanical ventilation to protect animals from: